-2.1 An objective of teaching computing is to equip children with the technological skill to become independent learners.
+- 2.1 An objective of teaching computing is to equip children with the technological skill to become independent learners.
 Consequently, the teaching style that we adopt is as active and practical as possible.
 While, at times, we do give children direct instruction on how to use hardware or software, the main emphasis of our teaching in ICT is for individuals or groups of children to use computers to help them to progress in whatever they are studying.
-So, for example, children might research a history topic by using role-play software that engages them in a highly visual way, or they might place themselves in a historical setting by manipulating a digital photograph, or they might investigate a particular issue on the Internet.

-- 2.2 We recognise that all classes have children with a wide range of computing abilities.
+So, for example, children might research a history topic by using research software that engages them in a highly visual way, or they might place themselves in a historical setting by manipulating a digital photograph, or they might investigate a particular issue on the Internet. - 2.2 We recognise that all classes have children with a wide range of computing abilities.
 This is especially true when some children have access to ICT equipment at home, while others do not.
 We provide suitable learning opportunities for all children by matching the challenge of the task to the ability and experience of the child.
-We achieve this in a variety of ways: - setting tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (not all children complete all tasks); - sometimes grouping children by ability , and setting different tasks for each ability group; - providing resources of different complexity that are matched to the ability of the child; - using classroom assistants to support the work of individual children or groups of children.
+We achieve this in a variety of ways: - setting tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (not all children complete all tasks); - providing resources of different complexity that are matched to the ability of the child; - using classroom assistants to support the work of individual children or groups of children. - Assessing prior knowledge.